lenincompres/domify/README.md

   p: 'This is <b>a</b> paragraph.'
 }, 'main', someElement, true);

 /* Creates a main element with the domified structure.
-Returns this div element. */
+Returns this main element. */
 ```

 You can also call *domify* as an Element object method.